Do you have a question about We Fight Any Claim? Perhaps you would like to know more about the claims process?

-We pursue claims directly with financial companies and help you to claim back what is rightfully yours.
-If they reject what we believe is a valid complaint, we will continue to fight your corner by referring your claim to the Financial Ombudsman Service (FOS).
+We pursue claims directly with financial companies and help our customers to claim back what is rightfully theirs.
+If a lender rejects what we believe is a valid complaint, we will continue to fight your corner by referring your claim to the Financial Ombudsman Service (FOS).

 Do I have to use your service?

-No. You can, if you wish, contact each of your lenders yourself and deal with them directly, whether this is for a PPI claim or a claim about a packaged bank account.
+No. You can, if you wish, contact your lenders yourself and deal with them directly.
 If you're not happy with their responses, you can take your claims to the Financial Ombudsman Service for free.
-However, we will do the work for you and make sure we have all the information you'll need.
+However, if you chose to use our service we will do the work for you and make sure we have all the information you'll need.
 We'll free up your time and make the process as easy as we can.

 What is a Packaged Bank Account (PBA)?

 A Packaged Bank Account is a bank account where the bank charges a fee (usually monthly) in return for providing certain benefits, for example travel insurance, vehicle breakdown cover or mobile phone insurance.

 Can I make a claim even if my PBA has been closed for some time?

 Yes.
 In most cases, we can make a claim irrespective of whether your account is still open.

 How do I know whether I was sold a PBA?